In Europe, U.S. defense secretary to call for greater effort to counter China, Russia

 “To put it simply, Russia’s foreign policy continues to disregard international norms,” Esper said.

-There are increasing concerns that Russia and the United States are headed toward an arms race after Washington formally pulled out of the Intermediate-Range Nuclear Forces Treaty (INF) pact last month, accusing Russia of violating it, allegations Moscow denied.
+There are increasing concerns that Russia and the United States are headed towards an arms race after Washington formally pulled out of the Intermediate-Range Nuclear Forces Treaty (INF) pact last month, accusing Russia of violating it, allegations Moscow denied.
+(Reporting by Idrees Ali; Editing by Peter Cooney#)